What you must do to avoid harming badgers and when you’ll need a licence.

 - mark or attach a marking device to a badger

 - construction or repair of flood defences or watercourses

-In most cases you should be able to avoid harming badgers, damaging or blocking access to their setts.
+In most cases you should be able to avoid harming badgers and damaging or blocking access to their setts.

 When you usually won’t need a licence

-You usually won’t need a licence to do the following if badgers are unlikely to be disturbed:
+You usually won’t need a licence to do the following if it’s unlikely to disturb a badger in its sett:

 - work with hand tools or machinery above or below ground close to a sett